What you can do about the silent killer in construction that no one talks about – Suicide.

 These are frightening statistics that very few talk about.
 Safety is usually taken seriously on our construction projects, yet suicides kill and permanently maim countless people every year.

-Why are suicide rates so high?
+Why are suicide rates so high in construction?

 There are very few studies to the reasons for high rates of suicide that I’ve seen, but my theories are: